 Dr. M.A.
 Denke reported that beer has more protein and B vitamins than wine.
 The antioxidant content of beer is the same as that in wine, but antioxidant types differ as barley and hops used in beer production contain flavonoids different from those in wine-making grapes.
 Beer is more like food.
 It has more calories than wine and spirits.
 That may well account for the beer belly.

 What is Moderate Consumption?

-Denke cited that studies evaluating the comparative benefits of wine versus beer versus spirits suggest that moderate consumption of any alcoholic beverage is linked with lower rates of cardiovascular disease.
+Denke cited studies evaluating the comparative benefits of wine with beer, and spirits.
+She suggested that moderate consumption of any alcoholic beverage is linked to lower rates of cardiovascular disease.
 The evidence is lackluster at its best.

 The health benefits of alcohol are debatable

 Moderate alcohol consumption may provide possible health benefits including reduced risk of developing and dying from heart disease, ischemic stroke, and diabetes, according to Harvard School of Public Health, and the Mayo Clinic.

 Mayo Clinic’s guidelines for existing red wine drinkers who are healthy adults:

 - Women of all ages, up to one drink a day